awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 ## In\-place major upgrades for global databases<a name="USER_UpgradeDBInstance.PostgreSQL.GlobalDB"></a>

- For an Aurora global database, you upgrade the primary cluster as explained in [How to perform a major version upgrade](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion)\.
-Perform the upgrade on the primary cluster in the global database\.
-Aurora automatically upgrades all the secondary clusters at the same time and makes sure that all of the clusters run the same engine version\.
+ For an Aurora global database, you upgrade the global database cluster\.
+Aurora automatically upgrades all of the clusters at the same time and makes sure that they all run the same engine version\.
 This requirement is because any changes to system tables, data file formats, and so on, are automatically replicated to all the secondary clusters\.

+Follow the instructions in [How to perform a major version upgrade](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion)\.
+When you specify what to upgrade, make sure to choose the global database cluster instead of one of the clusters it contains\.

+If you use the AWS Management Console, choose the item with the role **Global database**\.

+![\[Upgrading global database cluster\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-major-upgrade-global-cluster.png)

- If you use the AWS CLI or RDS API, start the upgrade process by calling the `modify-global-cluster` command or `ModifyGlobalCluster` operation instead of `modify-db-cluster` or `ModifyDBCluster`\.
+ If you use the AWS CLI or RDS API, start the upgrade process by calling the [modify\-global\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-global-cluster.html) command or [ModifyGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyGlobalCluster.html) operation instead of `modify-db-cluster` or `ModifyDBCluster`\.

 **Note**
 You can't perform a major version upgrade of the Aurora DB engine if the recovery point objective \(RPO\) feature is turned on\.
 Before you upgrade the DB engine, make sure that this feature is turned off\.
 For more information about the RPO feature, see [Managing RPOs for Aurora PostgreSQL–based global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-manage-recovery)\.